 As the first digital-native fulfilment provider, ControlPort is the secret to our - and our client’s - success.
 An award-winning inventory management platform that’s built, maintained, and regularly updated by us.

 A WMS can help supply chain managers ensure that they don’t pay for any unnecessary warehousing space.
 For example, if you store 1000 of a particular SKU but only ship one per week, then a WMS can relay you the information so you can get better use out of the space.
 Rather than throwing money at space for unpopular SKUs, you can use the space to fill with products you know will sell.

 Better customer service

 Time is the most valuable resource at our disposal, and having sophisticated automation in your supply chain can save a lot of it.
-Searching through spreadsheets for important data, contacting customers with important updates, and ensuring requirements are met for carriers takes a lot of work when done manually.
-You could do that yourself, or hire somebody else to do it, but when technology exists to do that for you, your time, and someone else’s, is better spent elsewhere.
+Searching through spreadsheets for important data, contacting customers with important updates, and ensuring requirements are met for carriers take a lot of work when done manually.
+You could do that yourself, or hire somebody else to do it, but when the technology exists to do that for you, your time, and someone else’s, is better spent elsewhere.

 Supply chain technologies can greatly relieve the burden of manual tasks.
 Businesses can use that time and resources to invest in new products, reach new markets, target new audiences, create new partnerships, spend time with their families, and so on.

 Technologies commonly used in the supply chain

 Some of these technologies have been around for a while, while others are in their infancy with technological advancements on the horizon.
 Either way, each of them is essential in keeping the modern supply chain functioning as it should.